fotistsiou/java_tutorial/src/fotistsiou/javatutorial/b_java_fundamentals/i_oop/theory/D_Interfaces.md

 ## Advantages of Interfaces

-- **Code Reusability** – Classes can implement multiple interfaces, promoting modularity.
+- **Code Reusability** – Interfaces promote modularity by allowing multiple classes to share common behavior without redundant code.
-- **Loose Coupling** – Reduces dependencies between components.
+- **Loose Coupling** – They decouple implementation details from usage, making systems more flexible and easier to maintain.
-- **Multiple Inheritance of Type** – A class can inherit multiple behaviors through interfaces.
+- **Multiple Inheritance of Type** – A class can implement multiple interfaces, effectively inheriting multiple behaviors while avoiding the pitfalls of multiple class inheritance.
-- **Flexible Design** – Interfaces make code extensible and maintainable.
+- **Flexible and Scalable Design** – Interfaces support scalable architecture by defining standardized interactions between components.
+- **API Standardization** – They enforce a consistent contract across multiple classes, ensuring interoperability and maintainability in large codebases.

 ### **Conclusion**